 - If you’re bringing a lot of camera gear.
 You may want to bring your own dry bag.
-We’ve tried out a few, and so far this one is our favorite.
+We’ve tried out a few, and so far these are our favorite.

 - Don’t forget to bring this and this if you get seasick like me.